gngrninja/PSDsHook/docs/reference/functions/Invoke-PsDsHook.md

 ```

 ## DESCRIPTION
-This funciton allows you to use Discord Webhooks with embeds, files, and various configuration settings
+This function allows you to use Discord Webhooks with embeds, files, and various configuration settings

 ## EXAMPLES